Zmahl/image_recognition_application/README.md

 # Image Recognition API

 ## About
-This will be a go application that will receive images and identify objects in the image using it's underlying model
+This will be a go application that will receive images and identify objects in the image using it's underlying model.

 ## Required Setup
 This application will require a Google Cloud account.
 In addition, it will also require a Google Cloud storage bucket, an associated service account, and access to the Google Cloud Vision API.